ineiti/fledger/WIP.md

 ### Things to do

 - write tests
+  - test if full connectivity is given
+  - test if messages get correctly gossipped
 - Create a nicer display of the chat, perhaps with markdown display of messages

 # Dates